 CE Experimental Research Products

 This page provides an introduction to special tabulation tables being developed by the Consumer Expenditure Survey Division.
 New research will be added and updated periodically.

-Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, documentation on measurement error in the CE, and information on how to get the most from the CE published and prepublication tables, and the experimental New Jersey State weight public-use microdata files.
+Information on this page includes the All Consumer Unit Prepublication Table (All CU Prepublication MVP), new cross-tabulated tables with higher incomes, the 2014 Higher Income Table which expanded the top income range to $200,000 and over, a Generational Table that sorts expenditures by generation/cohorts, and information on how to get the most from the CE published and prepublication tables, and the experimental New Jersey State weight public-use microdata files.

-Note that the Generational Table is ongoing research work, and has not been produced using BLS production methods and standards.
-As such it is experimental and subject to refinement.
+Note that the 2014 through mid-2016 Generational tables were research work, and had not been produced using BLS production methods and standards.
+The 2016 annual Generational table is now included in the standard tables.